Bira/octopus-carnival/_posts/2023-01-27-hurly-burly-brothers.md

 Could one of the brothers move further away to end these altercations?
 Sure!
 But neither of them will give "that rotten git" the satisfaction of backing down.

-The brothers' blessing is _not_ general knowledge, but they of course know all about it.
-PCs might discover it by studying the trolls and succeeding at a DC 21 Arcana or Nature check.
-This could be done through quiet observation, but it will most likely happen after the first time one of them fails to die to the usual troll countermeasures.

 ## The Numbers

 The brothers are so alike they share the same stat block!
 They're both Level 9